cometbft/cometbft/spec/p2p/reactor/README.md

 > This is a work in progress, tracked by [issue #599](https://github.com/cometbft/cometbft/issues/599).

-## Contents

-The operation of the p2p layer when interacting with a reactor is modelled in [Quint](https://github.com/informalsystems/quint), an executable specification language.
+This specification is accompanied by a more comprehensive model, in the [`reactor.qnt`](./reactor.qnt) file, written in [Quint][quint-repo], an executable specification language.

-The Quint specification is available on the companion [`reactor.qnt`](./reactor.qnt) file.
+The methods declared in the [`Reactor`][reactor-interface] interface are modeled in Quint, providing some examples of how they should be implemented.
-The `Reactor` interface methods are the base for the specification, while the behaviour of the p2p layer described in the remaining of this document is modeled through state transitions.
+The behaviour of the p2p layer when interacting with a reactor is modeled in the form of state transitions, or `action`s in the Quint nomenclature.

 ## Overview